japila-books/spark-sql-internals/docs/spark-sql-VectorizedParquetRecordReader.md

 `enableReturningBatches` simply turns <<returnColumnarBatch, returnColumnarBatch>> internal flag on.

-NOTE: `enableReturningBatches` is used exclusively when `ParquetFileFormat` is requested for a <<spark-sql-ParquetFileFormat.adoc#buildReaderWithPartitionValues, data reader>> (for <<spark-sql-ParquetFileFormat.adoc#supportBatch, vectorized parquet decoding in whole-stage codegen>>).
+NOTE: `enableReturningBatches` is used exclusively when `ParquetFileFormat` is requested for a <<spark-sql-ParquetFileFormat.md#buildReaderWithPartitionValues, data reader>> (for <<spark-sql-ParquetFileFormat.md#supportBatch, vectorized parquet decoding in whole-stage codegen>>).

 === [[initBatch]] Initializing Columnar Batch -- `initBatch` Method